Our courses

 Format of Course Materials: Paper-based

-Assignments: Eleven written assignments (corresponding to the above units, plus one introductory assignment).
-These do not count towards the final grade.
+Assignments: Seven written assignments (corresponding to the above units, plus one introductory assignment).
+These do not contribute toward the final grade.

 Exams: Two – each are 1 hour 30 minutes, and contribute 50% of the overall grade.
 (Funding not included – you will need to re-apply to PET for the exam fees).